 Moving forward when creating any new pages on your website you really need to follow the process on this image below.
 Checking is there any internal conflicting existing articles is key.
-This is because it could end up having a negative affect on your website.
+This is because it could end up having a negative effect on your website.

-Theming pages and making it very clear to google which url you want to rank for a dedicated keyphrase is ultra important.
-At the bottom of this article I am starting to carry out case studies to find ways of helping keep sites away from this problem.
+Theming pages and making it very clear to google which URL you want to rank for a dedicated keyphrase is ultra important.
+At the bottom of this article, I am starting to carry out case studies to find ways of helping keep sites away from this problem.